-The Enrollment Application, for active employees is available in the Benefits Selection Guide and also on the KEHP web site at http://kehp.ky.gov, or you may request an application from your agency's Insurance Coordinator.
+The Enrollment Application, for active employees is available on KEHP's web site at www.kehp.ky.gov, or you may request an application from your agency's Insurance Coordinator.
 You may also enroll online quickly and in a secure environment by using Your KEHP Online Access.